spabolu/spabolu.github.io/src/posts/create-minecraft-server.md

 sudo apt install default-jdk
 ```

-You can verify whether Java was installed by typing: `java --version`.
+You can verify whether Java is installed by typing: `java --version`.

-Now that Java is successfully installed, we can go ahead and fetch the Minecraft server file from Spigot and its builder tools by typing the command:
+Now that Java is successfully installed, we can go ahead and download a pre-built release of server file from [ServerJars](https://serverjars.com/) or build it yourself.
+We are going to use [ServerJars](https://serverjars.com/) for downloading pre-built images.

 ``` shell
 # Creates a folder in the root directory.